-They literally grew up on The Team, and they grew up strong.
-We all did, which is saying something for the time and place where we grew from boys to men.
+Mike and Richie literally grew up on The Team, and they grew up strong.
+We all did, which is saying something for the time and place we made the transition from boys to men.

 Johnny was a great guy.
 Reliable when it mattered.
 Crazy and unpredictable when it didn’t.
 A fearless and entertaining rascal who doted on his wife and boys.

-HIs first task as a senior was the kind of unenviable job that goes to the low man on the training staff totem pole: teaching the team to sing.
-This was necessary because we sang as we marched during some of the drill competitions at places like Westover Air Force Base, in Massachusetts, and Maxwell Air Force Base, in Alabama.
+His first task as a senior was the kind of unenviable job that goes to the low man on the training staff totem pole: teaching the team’s cadets to sing.
+This was necessary because we sang as we marched during some of the drill competitions at places like Westover Air Reserve Base, in Massachusetts, and Maxwell Air Force Base, in Alabama.

 “OK Epstein, Cappas,” Franco snapped in exasperation.
 “You two are hopeless.
 From now on you don’t sing.
 You just move your lips.
 You got it?”

 Johnny sometimes pulled long hours working Saturday nights at LaGuardia Airport and would arrive at Team practice the next morning without sleeping.
 He had this crazy theory that a 20 minute power nap was as good as eight hours of real sleep.